sejungkwak/work-time/README.md

 - Clearing the terminal
     - Source: GeeksforGeeks's article [How to clear screen in python?](https://www.geeksforgeeks.org/clear-screen-python/)
-    - Method: Defining a function to clearing the terminal using the `os` module.
+    - Method: Defining a function to clear the terminal using the `os` module.
     - Usage: I used this method to clear the terminal after user input.

 - Sorting a list of lists by an index